All Episodes

 Everybody knows who I'm talking about.

-We are here again, my friends, with broadcast excellence.
+We are here again, my friends, with Broadcast Excellence.

 It's all yours for the next two hours.

-This this whole Anthony Wiener thing.
+This whole Anthony Weiner thing.

 And that is what's so unsettling to everybody is that there doesn't seem to be anybody else concerned about it.